data61/anonlink-client/docs/cli.rst

 Command Line Tool
 =================

-``clkhash`` includes a command line tool which can be used to interact without writing Python code.
+``anonlink-client`` includes a command line tool which can be used to interact without writing Python code.
 The primary use case is to encode personally identifiable data from a csv into Cryptographic Longterm Keys.

 The command line tool can be accessed in two equivalent ways:

-- Using the ``clkutil`` script which gets added to your path during installation.
+- Using the ``anonlink`` script which gets added to your path during installation.
-- directly running the python module with ``python -m clkhash``.
+- directly running the python module with ``python -m anonlinkclient``.

 A list of valid commands can be listed with the ``--help`` argument:

-.. command-output:: clkutil --help
+.. command-output:: anonlink --help

 Command specific help
 ---------------------

-The ``clkutil`` tool has help pages for all commands built in - simply append ``--help`` to the command.
+The ``anonlink`` tool has help pages for all commands built in - simply append ``--help`` to the command.

 Hashing
 -------

-The command line tool ``clkutil`` can be used to hash a csv file of personally identifiable information.
+The command line tool ``anonlink`` can be used to hash a csv file of personally identifiable information.
 The tool needs to be provided with keys and a :ref:`schema`; it will output a file containing json serialized hashes.

-.. command-output:: clkutil hash --help
+.. command-output:: anonlink hash --help

 Example